-During 2016, our directly operated businesses in North America consisted principally of wholesale men's dress shirts, neckwear and underwear sales under our owned and licensed brands; wholesale men's sportswear sales under our CALVIN KLEIN, Tommy Hilfiger, Van Heusen, IZOD and ARROW brands; wholesale womenswear sales under our Tommy Hilfiger brand (through the fourth quarter of 2016, at which time the business was licensed to a third party); wholesale men's and women's jeanswear sales under our CALVIN KLEIN and Tommy Hilfiger brands; wholesale women's wholesale women's intimate apparel sales under our Calvin Klein Underwear, Warner's and Olga brands; wholesale swimwear, footwear, swim accessories and related product sales under the Speedo brand; the operation of digital commerce sites under the CALVIN KLEIN, Tommy Hilfiger and Speedo brands; and the operation of retail stores, principally in premium outlet centers, primarily under our CALVIN KLEIN, Tommy Hilfiger and certain of our heritage brands.
-Our directly operated businesses outside of North America during 2016 consisted principally of our wholesale and retail sales in Europe, Japan and, beginning in April 2016, China under our Tommy Hilfiger brands; our wholesale and retail sales in Europe, Asia and Latin America under our CALVIN KLEIN brands; and the operation of digital commerce sites under the CALVIN KLEIN and Tommy Hilfiger brands.
-Our licensing activities principally related to the licensing worldwide of our CALVIN KLEIN and Tommy Hilfiger brands.
-Our licensing activities principally related to the licensing worldwide of our CALVIN KLEIN and Tommy Hilfiger trademarks for a broad range of lifestyle products and for specific geographic regions.
+Our directly operated businesses in North America in 2017 consisted principally of wholesale sales under our CALVIN KLEIN, TOMMY HILFIGER, Van Heusen, IZOD, ARROW, Speedo, Warner's and Olga brands; the operation of digital commerce sites under the CALVIN KLEIN, TOMMY HILFIGER, Speedo and True&Co. brands; and the operation of retail stores, principally in premium outlet centers, primarily under our CALVIN KLEIN, TOMMY HILFIGER and certain of our heritage brands.
+Our directly operated businesses outside of North America consisted principally of our wholesale and retail sales in Europe and Asia under our TOMMY HILFIGER brands; our wholesale and retail sales in Europe, Asia and Latin America under our CALVIN KLEIN brands; and the operation of digital commerce sites under the CALVIN KLEIN and TOMMY HILFIGER brands.
+Our licensing activities principally related to the licensing worldwide of our CALVIN KLEIN and TOMMY HILFIGER trademarks for a broad array of product categories and for various regions.